reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

    ![Lab overview.](./media/Lab03-task1-002.png)

 1. Select **Add new** and select **Sign in**.
-In the new window, select your Azure subscription admin credentials when prompted.The last line of the block should now read “Connected to your-admin-username”.
+In the new window, select your Azure subscription admin credentials when prompted.
+The last line of the block should now read “Connected to your-admin-username”.

 1. Now select the *second block*, **Connections**.